Database

 Lack of mandatory functional and accounting separation for dominant network operators

-It is reported that Cambodia does not mandate functional or accounting separation for operators with significant market power (SMP) in the telecom market.
+It is reported that Cameroon does not mandate functional separation for operators with significant market power (SMP) in the telecom market.
+However, there is an obligation of accounting separation since 2015.

 Coverage Telecommunications sector